 If the Transmission Customer does not wish a long-term firm PTP Transmission Service request to be evaluated for conveyance of rollover rights, the Transmission Customer must submit the request with the ROLLOVER_WAIVED Data Element set to ‘Y’ in the transrequest template.

 If the Transmission Customer wishes this request to be a Coordinated Request associated with a Coordinated Group, the Transmission Customer must submit the request with the CG_STATUS data element set to “PROPOSED” in the transrequest template.
-Additional information on the handling of Coordinated Requests is specified ib WEQ-013-2.6.9.
+Additional information on the handling of Coordinated Requests is specified in WEQ-013-2.6.9.

 013-2.6.3 MATCHING Requests